gazebosim/docs/dome/Manipulating_models.md

 ## Transform Control

+The top left toolbar contains controls for transforming.
+Alternatively, the Transform Control plugin can be selected from the plugin drop-down menu.
-The `shapes.sdf` file contains the Transform Control plugin, which is why the plugin is already at the bottom of the screen when you start.
+The plugin will then appear at the bottom of the right panel.
-If you wanted to use the plugin in a world where it isn't already included, you would open the plugin drop-down menu and select it from the list:

 ![Choosing Transform Control from the plugin list](img/plugins.png)